Copyright © 2009 HikingintheSmokys.com. All Rights Reserved. Read this disclaimer before using any information on this site.

 The following is a list of some of the best hikes in the Smokies for wildflower viewing during the spring season:

-Ace Gap - In late April, and into early May, look for yellow trillium, beard tongue, Solomon's seal, spiderwort, fire pink, hawkweed, pink lady slippers, Catesby's trillium, yellow mandarin, rue anemone, wild geranium, little brown jugs, Robin's plantain and flame azalea.
-In May you can expect to find meadow parsnip, sweet shrub, four leaved milkweed, blackberry, mountain laurel and star grass.
-In late May and into June, look for fairy wand, false Solomon's seal, galax and Indian pink.
+Ace Gap - From late April thru early May, look for yellow trillium, beard tongue, Solomon's seal, spiderwort, fire pink, hawkweed, pink lady slippers, Catesby's trillium, yellow mandarin, rue anemone, wild geranium, little brown jugs, Robin's plantain and flame azalea.
+In May you can expect to find meadow parsnip, sweet shrub, four leaved milkweed, blackberry and star grass.
+In late May and early June look for fairy wand, false Solomon's seal, galax and Indian pink.

 Bradley Fork Trail - During the early spring season, hepaticas, violets, and foam flower are found on this trail out of Smokemont.
 As the season progresses, umbrella leaf and Fraser's sedge begin to bloom on the higher elevations of the trail.
 You can also find wood and rue anemone, Vasey's trillium, beaked violets and crested dwarf iris in April and May.
 From April through July, look for wild strawberry, Robin's plantain and Canadian violets.